 Parker is a tiny city located in the state of Kansas.
 With a population of 233 people and just one neighborhood, Parker is the 278th largest community in Kansas.
-Parker has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Parker was built prior to World War II, making it one of the older and more historic cities in the country.

 Parker real estate is some of the most expensive in Kansas, although Parker house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Parker is generally considered to be a blue-collar town.
-45.06% of the Parker workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Parker, you'll notice that it is more blue-collar than most other communities in America.
+45.06% of Parker’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Parker is a city of transportation and shipping workers, managers, and service providers.
 There are especially a lot of people living in Parker who work in management occupations (19.14%), food service (9.26%), and maintenance occupations (7.41%).

 Because of many things, Parker is a great place for families with children to consider.
 First of all, many other families with children live here, making Parker a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Parker has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Parker’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.